Gnanadeep-Settykara/Game-of-Goals/README.md

 ## Key Features

+- **Immersive Thrones Experience 👑🐉**
-- Engage in your to-do list with a Game of Thrones theme.
+  Enjoy a to-do list experience like never before, fully immersed in the Game of Thrones theme.

+- **Boost in Productivity 🚀**
+  Supercharge your task management to enhance your productivity and efficiency.

+- **Task Prioritization 🎯**
+  Prioritize your tasks using a visually appealing and intuitive system.

+- **Cross-Platform Access 💻**
+  Access your to-do list from anywhere, as it's compatible with various devices and platforms.

-- Add, remove, and update tasks seamlessly.
+- **Sleek and Minimal Design** 💫
+  Enjoy a clutter-free and minimalist design that focuses on simplicity and ease of use.

 ## How To Use